UpstateIndie/UpstateIndie.github.io/README.md

 Upstate Indie Copyright &copy; 2019 Upstate Indie, LLC

-The contents of UpstateIndie.com is the intellectual property of Upstate Indie, LLC unless explicity specified otherwise.
+The contents of UpstateIndie.com and UpstateIndie.github.io are the intellectual properties of Upstate Indie, LLC unless explicity specified otherwise.